taky-kongo/alx-low_level_programming/README.md

 0x0E-structures_typedef: In this project, we see struct and typedef and how to use them.

+0x0F-function_pointers: In this projects
+	* What are function pointers and how to use them
+	* What does a function pointer exactly hold
+	* Where does a function pointer point to in the virtual memory

 0x10-variadic_functions: In this project, we see the variadic functions and the constants and how to use va_start, va_arg and va_end macros.